Perfecting Westminster

 effects which alter the going by many milliseconds each

 day.
-These become visible in well adjusted clocks
+These become visible in well-adjusted clocks

 when pressure and humidity are compensated.
 I have